islaytitans/alien/GM Screen.md

 ## Dice Rolls

 - Base Dice: Attribute + Skill + Gear.
+    - A 6 is a success.
+Each additional 6 can be used to do a Stunt.
+- Stress Dice: Stress level
-- Stress Dice: 1s trigger a [Panic Roll](##panic-roll) which may cancel action
+    - A 1 on a Stress Dice triggers a [Panic Roll](##panic-roll) which may cancel action
+- Roll: Roll your Base Dice and Stress dice and check the result
+- Pushing: If no 1s show on Stress Dice, you may add 1 STRESS LEVEL (and the associated die) then reroll all non-6s.
 - Difficulty Modifiers: Adjust # of dice (Base Dice first, then Stress Dice).
-- Results: A 6 = success.
-Each additional 6 can be used to buy Stunts.
-- Pushing: If no 1s show on Stress Dice, you may add 1 STRESS LEVEL (and the associated die) then reroll all non-6s.

 ## Difficulty